15 BEST Hiking Poles To Save Your Knees

 This type of hiking pole can be broken down into two sections, hence the name.
 While they pack down the least, they have distinct advantages over their competitors.
 These hiking poles are going to be the most rugged and durable.

-They were specifically designed for skiers, snowshoers, and thru-hikers that are good at beating up on their gear.
+They were specifically designed for skiers, snowshoers, and thru-hikers who are good at beating up on their gear.
 All this strength also means more materials, which, of course, means more weight.

 Three Section Telescoping